proteek-dev/CancerCohort/README.md

     - Cohort 2: Mean survival = 37.7 months (SD = 16.85).

 - **Statistical Test**:
-    - The t-test revealed no significant difference in survival months between Cohort 1 and Cohort 2 (p > 0.05).
+    - The t-test revealed significant difference in survival months between Cohort 1 and Cohort 2, p-value = 0.02, as to reject the null hypothesis i.e. no significant difference p-value should be greater than 0.05 (p > 0.05).

 - **Visualizations**:
     - Survival distributions for both cohorts were plotted, though missing data impacted some visualizations.

 ## Discussion

-The analysis found no statistically significant difference in survival between the two cohorts based on the synthetic data.
-This suggests that, within the context of this dataset, the transition between FEC → DOCETAXEL and CYCLOPHOSPHAMIDE + EPIRUBICIN + FLUOROURACIL → TRASTUZUMAB does not significantly influence survival.
+The analysis found statistically significant difference in survival between the two cohorts based on the synthetic data.
+This suggests that, within the context of this dataset, the transition between FEC → DOCETAXEL and CYCLOPHOSPHAMIDE + EPIRUBICIN + FLUOROURACIL → TRASTUZUMAB does significantly influence survival.
 However, further research with real-world data may yield different findings.

 ### Justifications